Privacy Policy

 8.1 Contact / contact form

-Personal data is collected when you contact us (e.g. via contact form or email).
-Which data is collected when using a contact form can be seen from the respective contact form.
-This data is stored and used exclusively for the purpose of responding to your request or for contacting you and the associated technical administration.
-The legal basis for the processing of the data is our legitimate interest in responding to your request in accordance with Art.
-6 para.
-1 lit. f) GDPR.
-If your contact is aimed at concluding a contract, the additional legal basis for the processing is Art.
-6 para.
-1 lit. b) GDPR.
-Your data will be deleted after final processing of your request; this is the case if it can be inferred from the circumstances that the matter in question has been finally clarified and the deletion does not conflict with any statutory retention obligations.
+Personal data is collected when contacting us (e.g. via contact form or e-mail).
+Which data is collected in the case of the use of a contact form can be seen from the respective contact form.
+This data is stored and used exclusively for the purpose of answering your request or for contacting you and the associated technical administration.
+The legal basis for processing the data is our legitimate interest in responding to your request in accordance with Art.
+6 (1) lit. f) GDPR.
+If your contact is aimed at concluding a contract, the additional legal basis for processing is Art.
+6 (1) lit. b) GDPR.
+Your data will be deleted after final processing of your request; this is the case if it can be inferred from the circumstances that the matter concerned has been conclusively clarified and the deletion does not conflict with any legal obligations to retain data.

 8.2 zcal (zcal.co Inc.)